gvdb/crowns/README.md

 * If there are no Troops protecting the target the Raiding player immediately gains access
 * If the Raiding player accesses the __Stronghold__ they may choose a single card from the other player's Stronghold.
 If it is a:
     + __Numbered (A–10):__ The Raiding player may discard it if they also discard a card from their Stronghold.
 Otherwise the card returns to the defending player's Stronghold
-    + __King or Queen:__ They may steal it and add it to their House to score it
+    + __King or Queen:__ They may steal it and add it to their House
     + __Jack:__ Then the raiding player must discard one card from their Stronghold to their Tombs.
 If they only have Kings or Queens they must pick one to be shuffled back into the Deck.
 If they have no cards, the raid ends
     + __No Cards:__ If there are no cards in the Stronghold the raid ends
 * If the Raiding player accesses the __Throne__, and there is a card on it, they may see the card there.
 If it is a:
-    + __King or Queen:__ The raiding player steals and scores it, adding it to their House
+    + __King or Queen:__ The raiding player steals it, adding it to their House
     + __Jack:__ The raiding player has fallen into a trap.
 The Jack is discarded and the defending player can choose to discard any pair of Troop cards from one of the raiding player's rally points
     + __No Cards:__ If there are no cards on the Throne the raid ends

 ## Ending the Game
-* To end the game a player must score or steal 5 points worth of Kings and Queens
+* To end the game a player must have 5 points worth of Kings and Queens that have reigned or being stolen
 * The game may also end when there are no cards left in the Deck:
     + Once the last card is drawn from the Deck the player who drew the card gets to finish their turn.
 If they manage to reach 5 points on this turn the game ends and they win
     + Otherwise the other player(s) get to play one last turn before the game ends.
 If anyone reaches 5 points on their final turn the game immediately ends and they win
     + If after the final turn no player has 5 points, the player with the most points wins
     + If there's a draw on points, the player with the most Kings wins.
-If there are equal Kings or no Kings scored, it is a draw
+If there are equal Kings or no Kings in players' houses, it is a draw
 * The game may also end if all other players concede, leaving a single winner

 ## Variant with +3 Players